thefistedpigeon/ServerDeck/README.md

 - Hostname-first browser tab titles
 - Ctrl+K command/search palette
 - Consistent guided installation workflows for managed applications

-## Design Philosophy

-ServerDeck deliberately avoids heavy dependencies and always-on monitoring systems.
-It aims to provide the most useful day-to-day server management tasks while staying small enough that the management interface itself has negligible impact on the server.

 Where possible, ServerDeck manages the underlying Linux tools rather than replacing them.